These resources are not a substitute for legal advice. Get legal advice if you are involved in a court case, or may be involved in a court case.

 Accessing court orders in family law matters

-If you are not represented by a lawyer in family law litigation, you will need to register with the to access any orders made.
+If you are not represented by a lawyer in family law litigation, you will need to register with the portal to access any orders made.
 An email address is required for this purpose.
 Information about how to register to use the portal is available from the Federal Circuit and Family Court website:

 If you need more help to register or to use the portal, contact the National Enquiry Centre (NEC) on 1300 352 000.
 NEC support staff will be able to help you register over the phone, and tell you how to access computers and printers at the court if required.